Kyu Blu Kelly: Baltimore Ravens

 Kelly was selected by the Baltimore Ravens in the fifth round (157th overall) of the 2023 NFL draft.
-He was waived on August 29, 2023.
+He was waived by Baltimore as part of final roster cuts on August 29, 2023.

 Seattle Seahawks

 On August 30, 2023, Kelly was claimed off waivers by the Seattle Seahawks.
-He was waived on November 11.
+He was waived by the Seahawks on November 11.

 Green Bay Packers

 On November 15, 2023, Kelly was claimed off waivers by the Green Bay Packers.
-On December 12, 2023, Kelly was released.
+On December 12, Kelly was released by the Packers.

 Washington Commanders

 On December 13, 2023, Kelly was claimed off waivers by the Washington Commanders.
-He was released on August 27, 2024.
+He was released by the Commanders as a part of roster cuts on August 27, 2024.

 Las Vegas Raiders

-On September 10, 2024, Kelly was signed to the Las Vegas Raiders practice squad.
+On September 10, 2024, Kelly was signed to the Las Vegas Raiders' practice squad.
 He was promoted to the active roster on December 21.

-On November 6, 2025, Kelly had his first two career interceptions in the Raiders’ Week 10 matchup against the Denver Broncos, however the Raiders would still go on to lose 7-10.
+On November 6, 2025, Kelly recorded his first two career interceptions in the Raiders' Week 10 matchup against the Denver Broncos; however, the Raiders would still go on to lose the game, 7–10.
+During a December 7 matchup against Denver, Kelly suffered a torn patellar tendon, necessitating a placement on season-ending injured reserve the following day.